no-valcon/pyhton-pagerduty-poc/README.md

 2. Create PagerDuty User with Phone Number and add to as On Call to that service
 ![](images/pagerduty_user-on-call.png)

-## PagerDuty escalation policies for future reference
+## PagerDuty page a Team via escalation policies for future reference
 ![](images/pagerduty_new-incident.png)